anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 The registrar possesses its own EE certificate and corresponding private key for authenticating and signing.
 It MUST use the same certificate/credentials for authentication in the TLS session with a Registrar-Agent and for signing artifacts for that Registrar-Agent and its pledges (see {{rcv_artifact}}).
-If the registrar EE certificate is provided to the Registrar-Agent(s) via configuration, the credential used for signing artifacts for a Registrar-Agent MUST correspond to the registrar EE certificate configured at that Registrar-Agent.
-This ensures that Registrar-Agent and pledge can verify the certficate and signature of the intended domain registrar.
-TODO("intended" domain registrar is not clear anymore when the RegAgt can change registrar between collecting and providing artifacts)
-Overall, this has operational implications when the registrar is part of a scalable framework as described in {{Section 1.3.1 of ?I-D.richardson-anima-registrar-considerations}}.
+Overall, this may have operational implications when the registrar is part of a scalable framework as described in {{Section 1.3.1 of ?I-D.richardson-anima-registrar-considerations}}.

 According to {{Section 5.3 of !RFC8995}}, the domain registrar performs the pledge authorization for bootstrapping within its domain based on the Pledge Voucher-Request.
 For this, it MUST possess the IDevID trust anchor(s) (i.e., root or issuing CA certificate(s)) of the pledge vendor(s)/manufacturer(s).